 - An online business located in Ohio is selling taxable products to Ohio residents

-- Total annual sales of tangible personal property to Ohio residents is $100,000 or more; or
+- Making total annual sales of tangible personal property to Ohio residents of $100,000 or more; or

-- Having 200 or more transactions with Ohio residents annually.
+- Shipping 200 or more transactions with Ohio residents annually.

 What products and services are taxable in Ohio?

-There are a few exceptions, but almost all physical products are taxable when sold at retail in Ohio.
+There are a few exceptions, but almost all physical products are taxable when sold at retail in the state of Ohio.
 Common examples include:

 - General merchandise like furniture, appliances, and clothing